We are doing science for policy

 Innovating and modernising education and training are key priorities in several flagship initiatives of the Europe 2020 strategy, in particular Agenda for New Skills and Jobs, Youth on the Move, the Digital Agenda and the Innovation Union.
 The key challenge for research and policy is to make sure that the full potential of digital technologies is used for learning and that effective digital-age learning is made possible through systemic and holistic change.
 Progress to move towards full integration of digital technologies in E&T is still needed in many European countries.

-Current JRC research is focussed on digitally competent organisations (DigCompOrg), on educators' digital competence (DigCompEducators), on policy reforms towards ICT and integration (DigEduPol) and on exploring Learning Analytics.
+Current JRC research is focussed on digitally competent organisations (DigCompOrg), on educators' digital competence (DigCompEdu), on policy reforms towards integration of digital technologies in Education (DigEduPol) and on exploring Learning Analytics.

 Current JRC research is focussed on two complementary approaches: the supply side of OE (Higher Education Institutions) and the demand side (MOOC learners): open education policies, MOOCKnowledge, MOOCs4Inclusion.

-OpenEdu framework for Higher Education Institutions and recent studies on open education: OpenCases, OpenCred, OpenSurvey.
-Earlier work relates to OER (OEREU) and
+See for the OpenEdu framework for Higher Education Institutions and recent studies on open education: OpenCases, OpenCred, OpenSurvey.
+Earlier work relates to OER (OEREU) and Science 2.0.